EITC Eligibility Rules for 2010 Tax Year Outlined

 - $3,050 with one qualifying child

 Combat Zone Pay

 Members of the military have the option to include their tax exempt combat zone pay when computing their earned income for EITC.
 The combat pay remains exempt for federal taxes.
 However, families should be aware that they must include all of the combat pay or none of it.
 For example, if the inclusion of combat pay would push a taxpayer’s adjusted gross income above the EITC income limit, taxpayers should leave it out of their EITC calculations.
 If, however, the inclusion of combat pay would enable a taxpayer to obtain a higher refund, then combat pay should be included.

-If you are in doubt about your eligibility, you or your tax preparer may use the new EITC Assistant on the IRS Web site.
-The EITC Assistant, available in English and Spanish, will help you determine your eligibility by answering a few simple questions.
+If you are in doubt about your eligibility, you or your tax preparer may use the EITC Assistant on the IRS website.
+The EITC Assistant, available in English and Spanish ( Asistente EITC), will help you determine your eligibility by answering a few simple questions.
 For tax professionals, there is an electronic tool kit at EITC Central.

 Avoid Common Errors